-Our chapter holds meetings between September and May each year, with a summer break.
-As a result of the COVID-19 pandemic, our meetings in 2020-2021 will be conducted via Zoom.
-We will continue to meet on the second Thursday of each month at 7:00 pm.
-Mailing list members will receive a Zoom link the week before the meeting.
+The Tucson chapter holds meetings between September and May each year, with a summer break.
+We meet on the second Thursday of each month at 7:00 pm.
+We are now having “hybrid” meetings, both in person and also aired on Zoom.
+The live meetings will be in Room S107 of the ENR2 (Environment and Natural Resources 2) building at the University of Arizona, located on 6th street near Park.
 If you are not on our mailing list and wish to attend one of our meetings on Zoom, email us at [email protected]to request the Zoom link.
 Videos of past meetings can be found on our YouTube channel.

-Join Our Chapter E-list: If you would like to receive reminders and announcements about field trips and meetings via e-mail, send a note to Lyn Loveless to be added to the list.
+Join Our Chapter E-list: If you would like to receive reminders and announcements about field trips and meetings via e-mail, send a note to the Tucson Chapter email to be added to the list.
 Stay informed by joining us on Facebook.

 Usually the most up-to-date information about upcoming chapter events can be found on our Facebook page.